Bikini Guidelines

 Front Pose

-• One hand placed on the hip on front poses, either leg is acceptable
+• One hand placed on the hip, either side is acceptable

-• The opposite arm shall hang down below the hip in a natural position
+• The opposite arm shall lay along the side of the body in a natural position

-• Lats should be open but not flared as in figure poses
+• Lats may be visible, but not flared as in figure side poses

-• Athlete number should be placed on hip in plain view of the judges
+• The athlete's number should be placed on the hip visible to the judges

 • Back Pose

-• Lats will be open but not flared as in Figure or Women’s Physique
+• The back should NOT be posed to show width as one would in Figure or Women’s Physique

 Individual Presentations